KomodoPlatform/developer-docs/docs/basic-docs/start-here/about-komodo-platform/about-komodo-platform.md

 - Approximately every half hour, a hash of the developers blockchain is notarized to Bitcoin
 - All transactions included in the hash are considered to have achieved finality
-- For the consensus mechanism, arbitarily choose between a mixture of Proof-of-Work and Proof-of-Stake
+- For the consensus mechanism, arbitrarily choose between a mixture of Proof-of-Work and Proof-of-Stake

 </div>